You are here

 Graduate College Fellowship Policies

-1. Students cannot hold more than one Graduate College fellowship that funds stipend simultaneously (Abraham Lincoln Fellowship, Dean’s Scholar Fellowship, Star Fellowship, University Fellowship).
+1. Students cannot hold more than one Graduate College fellowship that funds a stipend simultaneously (Abraham Lincoln Fellowship, Dean’s Scholar Fellowship, PIF Fellowship, University Fellowship).

 2. Students holding a Graduate College fellowship who are simultaneously awarded an external fellowship that funds the student’s stipend